MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Q: Where can I find more information about creating custom rules?

-Visit the [Rules Development Guide](https://azure.github.io/appcat-docs/rules-development-guide/) for Application and Code Assessment Toolkit for Java.
+See the [Rules Development Guide](https://azure.github.io/appcat-docs/rules-development-guide/) for the Application and Code Assessment Toolkit for Java.

 Q: Where can I get some help when creating custom rules?